raibima/react-client-store/README.md

 ### createStore(init, reducers)

-- `init`: An object representing the initial state of your store.
+- `init`: A function that returns the initial state of your store.
 - `reducers`: An object containing reducer functions for handling actions.

 Returns an object containing the `Provider`, hooks, and `bindProps` function.